Yanndroid/Yanndroid/README.md

 ### <img align="left" loading="lazy" src="readme-res/cats.gif" width="30" /> &nbsp; About me
 ```
-Hi there, you can call me Yann.
+Hi, I'm Yann.

-I'm a German computer science student at KIT and I love free stuff.
+I'm a German computer science student attending KIT and I love free stuff.
-That's why I'm returning the favor by open sourcing all my projects here.
+That's why I'm returning the favor, by sharing all my projects here.

-My interest lies mostly in Android development, but reverse engineering
+While my primary focus is on Android development, I also find pleasure in
-stuff, to use it for what it wasn't made for is also fun.
+reverse engineering and repurposing devices for unintended uses.
-Java and Python are my favorite languages to code with.
+Java and Python are my preferred programming languages, though I also
-Anyway, have a nice day :).
+code in Kotlin, JavaScript, and C.
 ```

 <div align="center">